Random search in fluid flow aided by chemotaxis: Proof of Theorem

-{The constant $C$ depends only on the shear profile $u$, and is independent of $\lambda,\nu,|k|$. } The explicit derivation of this connection is carried out in Section $2$ of the paper \cite{He21} and we omit further details.
+The constant $C$ depends only on the shear profile $u$, and is independent of $\lambda,\nu,|k|$.
+The explicit derivation of the connection between \eqref{Goal} and \eqref{ED_literature_Lip} is carried out on pages 7-8 of the paper \cite{He21} and here we omit further details, other than note that the main theorem of \cite{Wei18} plays an important role.
 To derive the estimate \eqref{Goal}, we test the equation \eqref{Resolvent} with $\overline{w_k}$ and $-i(u-\lambda)k\overline{w}_k$ and take the real part to obtain the following bounds:

 Direct application of H\"older inequality and Young's inequality yields

 After simplification, we obtain, Now we define the following partition of domain